Learning Marmoset Vocal Patterns with a Masked Autoencoder for Robust Call Segmentation, Classification, and Caller Identification: Dataset and Experimental setup

 To handle long inactive silent intervals in long-hour recordings when marmosets do not vocalize, we implemented two strategies.
 First, we randomly discarded 4/5 of noise segments to improve training efficiency and balance the dataset.
 Second, we applied data augmentation by randomly roll-shifting each spectral segment 1-5 pixels vertically and horizontally during model training.
 These approaches addressed the uneven distribution of vocalizations while enhancing the system's ability to accurately classify marmoset calls.

 To use the system to monitor marmoset behavior for long-hour recordings, we applied a streaming technique to enhance model prediction speed.
 This process involves two main steps: First, we split the test audios into non-overlapping 2500ms segments.
 Second, we created 50 sub-segments from each 2500ms segment, using a window size of 500ms and a window shift of 50ms: the first 41 sub-segments are complete within the current segment, while the last 9 concatenate parts from the next 2500ms segment.
 During prediction, after feeding a batch into the model, we obtain predicted 50ms intervals corresponding to 50 subsegments in the batch.
 This approach, inspired by~\cite{oikarinen2019deep}, allows for efficient processing of long-duration audio recordings.
+We also implemented spectral feature extraction with Pytorch that uses GPU for better efficiency.

 We implemented our Transformer system using a Vision Transformer model.
 Our two-stream Transformer system maintains the same overall architecture as our CNN system but replaces the CNN backbone with a Vision Transformer model.
 Following~\cite{oikarinen2019deep}, our system uses Adam optimizer with a learning rate of 0.0003, decaying by a factor of 0.97 each epoch.